 Auric Healing Color Wheel

-Examine the Auric Healing Color wheel in the picture to the right from around 30cm up to 5 feet away, gazing into the center of the wheel.
+Examine the Auric Healing Color wheel in the picture to the right.
+You can click on the wheel for a larger version of the color wheel.

 Soon the pattern will begin to move and reflect with your auric colors.